MikkelHegn/SFHumio/README.md

                 .CreateLogger();
 ```

 Note the `renderMessage: true` part of the configuration.
 This instructs Serilog to render the message as part of the formatted log output which ends up in our log files.
 As before we will use the @display feature in Humio which allows us to display the rendered message instead of the raw json data.
 This makes it easier for a human to process the log lines.
 All data is still available though, for searching and inspection etc. in Humio.

-Our `ServiceFabricEnricher` class enriches our log lines with information from the node which he application instance is running on:
+Our `ServiceFabricEnricher` class enriches our log lines with information from the node which the service instance is running on:

 ```csharp
  public class ServiceFabricEnricher : ILogEventEnricher